Faq

 We require your normal height, weight and shoe size in order to properly prepare the equipment.
 For safety reasons, all divers must use a dive computer and SMB, carry reef hooks (distributed Free of Charge onboard,if needed) for every dive and bring a diving torch for night dives.
 If you need assistance with your equipment, please ask about what’s available on board.

-The maximum capacity for Sachika is 22 to 23 passengers while Sunseeker can accommodate up to 24 passengers.
+The maximum capacity for Sachika is 22 to 23 passengers while Princess Maani can accommodate up to 28 passengers.

 Yes, children are permitted on the trip, however, they must be supervised by a parent or a designated responsible adult at all times while on board.